Tang poetry: After the fall of the Tang dynasty

 Surviving the turbulent decades of the Five Dynasties and Ten Kingdoms era, Tang poetry was perhaps the major influence on the poetry of the Song dynasty, for example seeing such major poets as Su Shi creating new works based upon matching lines of Du Fu's.
 This matching style is known from the Late Tang.
 Pi Rixiu and Lu Guimeng, sometimes known as Pi-Lu, were well known for it: one would write a poem with a certain style and rhyme scheme, then the other would reply with a different poem, but matching the style and with the same rhymes.
 This allows for subtleties which can only be grasped by matching the poems together.

 Succeeding eras have seen the popularity of various Tang poets wax and wane.
-The Qing dynasty saw the publication of the massive compilation of the collected Tang poems, the Quan Tangshi, as well as the less-scholarly (for example, no textual variants are given), but more popular, Three Hundred Tang Poems.
+The Qing dynasty saw the publication of the massive compilation of the collected Tang poems, the Complete Tang Poems, as well as the less-scholarly (for example, no textual variants are given), but more popular, Three Hundred Tang Poems.
 Furthermore, in the Qing dynasty era the imperial civil service examinations the requirement to compose Tang style poetry was restored.
 In China, some of the poets, such as Li Bo and Du Fu have never fallen into obscurity; others, such as Li Shangyin, have had modern revivals.